resibots/hexapod_common/README.md

 Here we keep the gait controllers (generators) that make our hexapods alive.

-### hexapod_planner
+### hexapod_models

-Here we keep the (path) planners that produce series of actions or paths for our hexapods to follow.
+Here we keep the simulation and/or ROS models for our hexapods.

 ## LICENSE